There are several types of problems that may occur during your OPT or OPT application:

 Students who need a replacement EAD Card (e.g. the original EAD Card was lost, stolen, destroyed, or it included an error by the applicant) will need to file original OPT paperwork and repay the USCIS I-765 fee to the Service Center.

 Document Checklist.
-Refer to the OPT tutorial for specific instructions on how to prepare these documents.
+Refer to the OPT tutorial or STEM OPT tutorial for specific instructions on how to prepare these documents.

 - 2 U.S. Passport Photos (with name and I-94 number written lightly in pencil on back of each), taken within the past 30 days.

-- USCIS Fee of $410.
-Check, Money Order, or Credit Card payment made payable to: “U.S. Department of Homeland Security.”
+- Current USCIS I-765 Fee: Check, Money Order, or Credit Card payment made payable to: “U.S. Department of Homeland Security.”

 - Letter explaining that your original EAD has been lost, stolen, not delivered by mail, etc.